 Manipulated synthetic identities

-Manipulated synthetic identities are created and based on a person's real identity.
-Criminals make a new identity using real and fake information from a person, such as their stolen credit card numbers, date of birth, and SSN, to create this new persona.
+Manipulated synthetic identities are created based on a person's real identity.
+Criminals make a new identity using real and fake information from a person, such as their stolen credit card numbers, date of birth, and Social Security number, to establish this new persona.

-Often fraudsters will alter some of the information, such as the name or address, to fool banks and keep government institutions from flagging any recent activity on that name or Social Security number as potential fraud.
+Often, fraudsters alter some of the information, such as the name or address, to deceive banks and prevent government institutions from flagging any recent activity associated with that name or Social Security number as potential fraud.

 Manufactured synthetic identities

-Manufactured synthetic identities are created from valid data assembled from multiple identities to create a new synthetic identity.
-Criminals can build an entire fraudulent persona with little more than a Google search, legitimate PII, and basic knowledge about a person.
+Manufactured synthetic identities are created by assembling valid data from multiple sources to form a new synthetic identity.
+Criminals can create an entire fraudulent persona with little more than a Google search, legitimate personal information, and basic knowledge about a person.

 The more complete the information on a manufactured synthetic identity profile is, the easier it is for thieves to open new accounts.
-Since many of these manufactured identities are often made up of entirely legitimate information from multiple people, they may pass through security checks without raising any red flags.
+Since many of these manufactured identities are often composed of entirely legitimate information from multiple individuals, they may pass through security checks without raising any red flags.
 This is especially common during one-time transactions.

 Once criminals have created their false synthetic identities, they use this information to generate realistic-looking documents designed to fool financial or government officials.
 They will often use the synthetic identity for criminal activities such as fraudulently obtaining financial services, government benefits like Medicaid or food stamps, applying for student loans, or even applying for jobs using one of these made-up personas.